akiryk/tutorials-learning-lessons/git.md

 This will enable copying a directory from one repo to another so that you maintain git history.
 Assume you want to move a directory called `src` from repo-a to repo-b and you want to leave in place all the other content in both repos.

-Directory structure of your two repos
+Example directory structure of your two repos. **Goal:** move the files in `repo-a/resources/components` to `repo-b/app/src` and keep thei git history.
 ```sh
 # repo-a
 repo-a